tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 *  <b>`gradient_clip_norm`</b>: A float > 0.
 If provided, gradients are
     clipped to their global norm with this clipping ratio.
 See tf.clip_by_global_norm for more details.
+*  <b>`enable_centered_bias`</b>: A bool.
+If True, estimator will learn a centered bias variable for each class.
+Rest of the model structure learns the residual after centered bias.
 *  <b>`config`</b>: RunConfig object to configure the runtime settings.